-The US Senate hearing was at times heated, yet Senator John McCain passed the time by playing poker on his iPhone during the hearing.
+The US Senate hearing was at times heated, yet Senator John McCain passed the time by reading the frequently asked questions on poker and playing poker on his iPhone during the hearing.
 One might expect James Bond, 007, to casually play a hand of poker as the world’s fate hung in the balance in a Hollywood adaptation of Ian Fleming’s famous spy.

 Yet, the US Senate seems to be a far more casual atmosphere as the use of chemical weapons, once considered an absolute war-starter, have become no more than a poker chip in the stakes that may determine the future of not only the Middle East but the entire planet.
 McCain, formerly Republican contender to be ruler of the western powers, is now quite hawkish in insisting that Syria has crossed the not-so-imaginary red line in choosing to gas its own people to the tune of 1,400+ confirmed deaths.

 Yet the balance of senators and representatives in congress still weigh the political consequences of voting for the President’s request that congress should have a voice in the determination to strike, even in a limited fashion, in this powder keg of the world.
 And the debate goes on…